HMS Derwent (1807): Career

 Freundshaft, Bull. master, arrived at Ramsgate on 18 November, having lost her fore mast.
 She had been detained by Derwent.

 On 7 February 1813 Derwent captured the French privateer Edouard off The Lizard.
 She was pierced for 16 guns but only had eight mounted.
 She had a complement of 49 men and had left Saint-Malo the evening before and had not made any captures.
 (Note: Edouard was a 50-ton ("of load") privateer from Saint-Malo commissioned in November 1811 (22.09 metre long, 19.81 at the keel, 4.22m beam and 1.95 m draft).
 She was under the command of Jean Longrais with 37 men and six 1–pounder guns from November 1811 to April 1812.
 She was under Jean-François Dilarbourg (or Dibarboure?) with 22 men and six 1–pounder guns from August 1812 to February 1813.)

 On 9 February Quebec, Adams, master, arrived at Portsmouth.
 (Note: Quebec, of 222 tons (bm), had been built at Quebec in 1799.
 She was armed with thirteen 12-pounder guns and one 6-pounder.)
 She had been sailing from London to Gibraltar when the American privateer Paul Jones had captured her near Lisbon on 20 January after a three-hour fight.
 (Note: Paul Jones, of New York, A.S.
 Taylor, master, was a schooner of 120 tons and 16 guns.) captured her on 23 May off the coast of Ireland after a chase.
 During the chase Paul Jones had five men wounded out of a crew of 85 at the time.
 Derwent had recaptured Quebec and sent her back to England.

-Horatio, Walker, master, arrived at Portsmouth a some days before 24 October.
+Horatio, Walker, master, arrived at Portsmouth some days before 24 October.
 (Note: Horatio, of two guns and 137 tons (bm), had been launched in Cornwall in 1810.)
 She had been sailing from Teneriffe to London when a French privateer lugger of 14 guns and 95 men had captured her off the Wight.
 Derwent had recaptured her off Barfleur and sent her back to England.

 On 24 December Lloyd's List reported that Derwent had recaptured Racehorse, which the French privateer Diligent, of 14 guns and 120 men, had captured.
 Racehorse had been sailing from Newfoundland to Teignmouth when captured.
 (Note: Racehorse, of 123 tons (bm), had been launched at Teignmouth in 1802.)